khomah8/randa/README.md

 # randa
-r and a
+r and a,
-thanks to all colleagues💖
+thanks to all my colleagues💖